Cashed/portfolio/README.md

   - Will the reader know all the important moments by the end?
   - Will the reader's attention start to drift by the end?
 - Once you've refined your story, layout your content in a wireframe.
-- Limit your project to a maximum of three pages.
-In fact, one long page is fine.
+- Limit your project to anywhere between 1 and 3 three pages.
 - Write clean, well-indented, and readable code.
-It may take you a little longer, but it'll be easier modify in the future.
+It may take you a little longer, but it'll be easier find bugs.

 [Bootstrap]: http://getbootstrap.com/getting-started/
 [Surge]: http://surge.sh/help/getting-started-with-surge